v1 · Read + Write · No SDK required

 GET /api/v1/reporting/knocks

 Every knock pin in your organization — homeowner name, address, lat/lng, status, notes, disposition, follow-up date, the rep who knocked, and links to any lead or appointment that resulted.
+Each row includes actions_taken — a string array of actions the rep took at the door (price_estimate, proposal_given), independent of the disposition.
+Empty array when none were recorded.

 Endpoint-specific filters: